vellajs/vella/README.md

 `vella` is currently built on top of [S.js](https://github.com/adamhaile/S) by Adam Haile.
 It is more or less Surplus, but with Hyperscript (and composability cranked to eleven).
 We may end up forking or replacing S, but the core ideas will persist (it is a work of beauty/genius).
 Understanding S is required to get `vella`.

 Lexicon: in the `S` docs, streams are called "signals", and dependent streams are called "computations".
 I'll use the same terminology for now here to make it easier for you if you're also scouring the `S` docs.
-They are mostly push streams AFAIU, but the author descrbes them as hybrid push/pull somewhere in the issues, not sure what he meant.
+They are mostly push streams AFAIU, but the author describes them as hybrid push/pull somewhere in the issues, not sure what he meant.

 Here's a quick rundown of the `S` API: